 - STUDENTS MAY NOT BE DROPPED OFF BEFORE 8:50 A.M. - A student is considered late if arriving to school at 9:11 or later.
 Students arriving late to school MUST BE signed into school by a parent/guardian.
 Late arrivals will adversely affect students' attendance records.
 Students who are consistently tardy will be referred to the Administrative Office for appropriate disciplinary action which may include an after school detention. - Students may NOT be picked-up before 3:20 unless a written note has been approved by the Principal.
 Parent pick-ups and walker dismissals are at 3:20; and buses arrive at approximately 3:30.
-For security reasons, parents picking up their children are to enter the cafeteria doors, sign their child(ren) out, and exit through the cafetorium doors. - Activities and Detentions: Parents must pick up their children by 4:20.
+For security reasons, parents picking up their children are to enter the cafeteria doors, sign their child(ren) out, and exit through the cafetorium doors.
+There is a black out period for dismissal beginning at 2:45. - Activities and Detentions: Parents must pick up their children by 4:20.
 Buses depart at 4:30, at which time all staff members have ended their day.
 There is no one to monitor your child after the buses have departed.
 Please be timely.